pwatter1/trackr/README.md

 Additional features for the running log.
 Social media integration.
 Make it a bit prettier!

 ### To run the server
-Clone the repo and run the server with the command with "rails s -p $PORT -b $IP" Run rspec with "rspec" - TDD
+Clone the repo and run the server with the command with "rails s -p $PORT -b $IP".__
+Run rspec with "rspec" - TDD.__
-Run cucumber with "cucumber" - BDD
+Run cucumber with "cucumber" - BDD.

 ### Pitch
 Nobody wants obstacles in their way when they go on a run.
 So why not have an app to match?